pmarguinaud/fxtran-acdc/doc/Fxtran::Generate.md

   --dir                                 : .                    : Dump result in this directory
-  --parallelmethod-section       (FLAG) :                      : Embed parallelmethod information in binary --style                               : NONE                 : Source code style (default: guess from file contents) --suffix-singleblock                  : _SINGLEBLOCK         : Suffix for single block routines --switch                              : NONE                 : Set this variable to true if the parallel mode is enabled --tmp                                 : .                    : Temporary directory for processing --write-metadata               (FLAG) :                      : Add metadata to generated files
+  --parallelmethod-section       (FLAG) :                      : Embed parallelmethod information in binary --style                               : NONE                 : Source code style (default: guess from file contents) --suffix-spectral                     : _SPECTRAL            : Suffix for semi-spectral routines --switch                              : NONE                 : Set this variable to true if the parallel mode is enabled --tmp                                 : .                    : Temporary directory for processing --write-metadata               (FLAG) :                      : Add metadata to generated files